abarbanell/devenv/README.md

 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx.conf/cert.key -out nginx.conf/cert.crt
 ```

+Note - if you use this name for your certificate then .gitignore
+will make sure they do not get accidentally included in your git
+repository.

 You will need to answer a few   questions for the SSL certificate
 signing request, but since we are not ging to use this for real
 signed certificates it does not really matter what you enter here.